ItalyStrap/italystrap/readme.txt

 Install composer dependencies:

-`composer install --no-dev`
+`composer install --no-dev -o`

 or [download the zip file](https://github.com/ItalyStrap/italystrap/releases/latest), unzip it, place it in your folder themes `/wp-content/themes/` directory and activate it via Admin > Appearance > Themes

-Then [download the child cheme](https://github.com/ItalyStrap/ItalyStrap-child/archive/master.zip) and use it for your customizations.
+Then [download the child cheme](https://github.com/ItalyStrap/ciao/archive/master.zip) and use it for your customizations.

 == How to migrate from older version of 4.0.0 ==

-__Migration guide wcoming soon__
+__Migration guide coming soon__

 Remember!
 This is a full refactoring of the theme, consider it like a new theme, if you have the old version you have to do a migration to the new version.